nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-09-01-there-is-no-do-agile-there-is-only-be-agile/index.md

 ---
 title: There is no "do agile" there is only "be agile"
-description: "Discover why true agility is about being, not just doing.
+description: Discover why true agility is about being, not just doing.
 Embrace deep organizational change for lasting value in your agile journey.
-Learn more!"
+Learn more!
 date: 2013-09-01
 creator: Martin Hinshelwood
 id: "10058"